 Drying can make or break your harvest, which is why precision and patience are key in this stage.
 A solid week of drying in a pitch-black room with effective circulation and humidity control are always components of best practices.
 When the bud itself is dry and the stems can bend or pop without breaking, that’s why you know it’s time to move onto the next step.
 Consider Bud Washing if you’ve been using pesticides or are growing outdoor to clear off any unwanted flavors.

 Everyone’s favorite chore, trimming your plants can be a tedious and rewarding process.
 Whether it’s a dry trim or a wet trim, this processing stage will set the visual tone of your plants.
-Wet trimming is done directly after harvest before the drying stage, this can allow for an easier time trimming as the sugar leaves have yet to curl back into the plant.
-Wet trimmed plants generally dry faster and with the added ease during trimming, look more manicured.
-Dry trimming also has its own set of advantages, a longer dry time means
+Wet trimming is done directly after harvest before the drying stage, this can allow for an easier time trimming as the sugar leaves have yet to curl

 From the moment you harvest your plants, they begin to break down.
 A proper cure can prevent cannabinoids and terpenes from breaking down into less favorable compounds.
 Immediately after trimming the buds should be placed into sealed containers or bag and kept in a cool dark room.
 Burping containers while monitoring humidity are essential practices to preventing mold and preserving taste.
 Humidity packs are available from a wide variety of vendors that will allow control over the bud’s environment.
 While burping containers, be aware of the smell within the first few days, this could be an indication that the buds are not ready for the curing processes and require more drying time.

 Deciding how to package your product ultimately decides whether the product will leave the shelf or not.
 The packaging step includes sorting out the flowers and deciding which are suitable enough to be sold as bud on the shelf or sent for post processing such as extraction or joint rolling.